albertZhangTJ/CVWO_winter_assignment/README.md

 # CVWO_winter_assignment

-This is the CVWO winter assignment.
+This is the CVWO winter assignment for ZHANG TONGJUN (A0245152M).

-Detailed write-up and documentation will be provided after the project has been completed.
+Since I had no prior experience with frontend developing before this project, the frontend part is based on the provided CVWO smaple react app.
+I have also relied heavily on StackOverflow during the construction of the frontend of this project.

+The project was somewhat different from described in the previously uploaded description file.

 ## Licenses